Maria Theresa of Spain: Personality

-Maria Theresa was shy, charitable, greedy and superstitious.
-Of a self-effacing nature, she spent most of her free time with her ladies-in-waiting who had followed her from Spain, her dwarves, her little dogs and her chocolate.
+Maria Theresa was described as shy, charitable, greedy and superstitious.
+Of a self-effacing nature, she spent most of her free time with her ladies-in-waiting who had followed her from Spain, her dwarfs, her little dogs and her chocolate.
 She wore very high heels to compensate for her small height, but they often made her fall.
 However, she persisted in wearing them, which earned her the mockery of the courtiers.

 Unlike her husband, she was not interested in politics but preferred acts of devotion and playing cards with her ladies-in-waiting.
-Her taste for gambling gradually became an addiction, and she began to lose considerable sums of money, sometimes forcing Louis XIV to intervene.
+Her taste for gambling gradually became an addiction, and she began to lose considerable sums of money, sometimes forcing her husband to intervene.

-Maria Theresa of Austria was in love with Louis XIV and did everything to be a devoted wife.
+Maria Theresa was deeply in love with Louis XIV and did everything to be a devoted wife.
 She complied with the fashion of the French court to please the King and she followed him on his travels.
 Louis XIV was grateful for her loyalty and even at the height of his love affairs, he showed her a lot of friendship and always ended his nights in her bed.
 Moreover, at each party the royal couple opened the ball with a few dance steps, although Maria Theresa quickly withdrew due to her clumsiness.

 Despite her shyness, the Queen did not give in.
 She stood up to her stepmother Maria Anna of Austria at the Spanish court, and although she mostly followed the King's decisions, when they went against her interests, she became angry.
 She also resisted her husband's mistresses as best she could by recalling her rank and origins.

 Maria Theresa took her role as mother seriously, which was rare at the time.
 She supported Bossuet, who was in charge of the Dauphin's education, as evidenced by their correspondence: "Do not tolerate anything, Sir, in the conduct of my son that could offend the sanctity of the religion he professes, and the majesty of the throne for which he is destined".

 The Queen feared spirits.
 At night, even with the king at her side, a woman would tell her stories to put her to sleep and hold her hand all night.
 This woman remained present even when the king wanted to fulfill his marital duty.

 Louis XIV had absolute confidence in his wife, whom he knew to be loyal.
 Unlike other queens of foreign origin, such as Anne of Austria in her youth, Maria Theresa never plotted against the interests of France.